Christian-Schmutz/SenslerdeutschesWoerterbuch/README.md

 The goal of this project is to create a digital version of the popular book.
 It is not intended to replace the print version but rather to offer additional features and help to print future versions.

-Ja, as weri passend ù witzig di ganzi Dokumentation ùf Seislerdütsch z mache.
-Aber fǜr i au Richtige offe z syy, isch Englisch awä glych di besseri Wau. 😉
+Ja, as wee passend ù witzig di ganzi Dokumentation ùf Seislerdütsch z mache.
+Aber fǜr i au Richtige offe z syy, isch Englisch awä glych di besseri Waau. 😉

 ## Quick start